-Under the current financial resources measurement focus, only current assets and current liabilities are generally included on the balance sheet.
+Under the current financial resources measurement focus, and the modified accrual basis of accounting only current assets and current liabilities are generally included on the balance sheet.
 The reported fund balance is considered to be a measure of "available spendable resources".
 Governmental fund operating statements present increases (revenues and other financial sources) and decreases (expenditures and other financing uses) in net current assets.
 Accordingly, they are said to present a summary of sources and uses of "available spendable resources" during a period.